Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

-Agriculture and Agri-Food Canada guidelines for acceptable feed are 5 ppm for adult beef cattle.
+According to Agriculture and Agri-Food Canada guidelines adult beef cattle diets should have no more than 5 ppm of DON.
 The Canadian Food Inspection Agency (CFIA) also publishes acceptable ‘action levels’ (allowed amounts) in feed by type of mycotoxin and commodity.
 These mycotoxin regulations for Canada can be found on the CFIA website.

 There is considerable variation among species.
 Dairy cattle, in particular, are often more susceptible than beef cattle.
 The age of animal you are feeding can vary the results, and differences have been observed between the breeds of beef cattle.
 More research needs to be done to further answer this question.

-Caution should be taken when following any feeding guidelines that outline acceptable levels of mycotoxin contamination, as some livestock specialists feel that even low levels of contamination can be harmful.
+Caution should be taken when following any feeding guidelines that outline acceptable levels of mycotoxin contamination, as even low levels of contamination can be harmful.

 Another option is to dilute infected feed with clean feed to make it more palatable.
 If you are using a dilution strategy, be sure of the level of infection you are dealing with by having the feed lab-tested.
 If you plan on ensiling the crop, note that this does not decrease the concentration of Fusarium mycotoxins.